Ulmus americana 'Littleford'

 The American Elm cultivar Ulmus americana 'Littleford' was cloned from a tree in Hinsdale, Illinois, circa 1915 by Littleford Nurseries of Downers Grove, Illinois, and first released in 1927.
 It was marketed in the 1930s by nearby Hinsdale Nurseries, successor to Littleford Nurseries, as 'Littlefordii'.
 In their 1925 catalogue Littleford Nurseries had written of their selection: "The growing of the American elm is a specialty with us; we consider it the leading shade and ornamental tree.
 Our trees are a selected strain of the V-shaped type, a stock of 15 to 20 thousand, all 2 ins. and up in size, transplanted twice and in splendid vigor for planting".

 Description

-The tree is narrowly vase-shaped, without pendulous branchlets, and with larger and heavier leaves (see 'External links').
+The tree is narrowly vase-shaped, without pendulous branchlets, and with larger and heavier leaves.